Pepper Sea Club Hotel Pepper Sea Club Hotel Pepper Sea Club Hotel is excited to…

-Midway between Rethymno and Agia Galini the pretty village of Spili is a relaxing, rejuvenating place.
-Authentic and largely untouched by major tourist developments, (apart the coaches that bring day-trippers on their way to and from the south coast) Spili quietly combines its low-key tourism with being a market town and administrative hub for the local agricultural industry.
+Midway between Rethymno and Agia Galini, the pretty village of Spili is a relaxing, rejuvenating place.
+Authentic and largely untouched by major tourist developments (apart from the coaches that bring day-trippers on their way to and from the south coast), Spili quietly combines its low-key tourism with being a market town and administrative hub for the local agricultural industry.

-Set below the towering Vorizis mountain, Spili is most famous for the cooling spring waters that cascade from sculpted lion-head fountains at the village’s main plateia – kefalovrissi – with its stretch of pleasant cafes shaded by plane trees and offering fountain-side refreshments from morning to evening.
+Set below the towering Vorizis mountain, Spili is most famous for the cooling spring waters that cascade from sculpted lion-head fountains at the village’s main plateia – Kefalovrissi.
+The village boasts a stretch of pleasant cafes shaded by plane trees, offering fountain-side refreshments from morning to evening.

-Spili’s location makes it an ideal stopping point for travellers to the south and the Plakias and Preveli areas in particular.
-Just 11km from the entrance to the Kourtaliotiko Gorge, one of Crete’s most magnificent ravines, and just east of the Amari valley (the historic village of Gerakari is easily accessed from here), Spili is at the crossroads of central western Crete.
+Spili’s location makes it an ideal stopping point for travelers heading to the south, particularly the Plakias and Preveli areas.
+Located just 11km from the entrance to the Kourtaliotiko Gorge, one of Crete’s most magnificent ravines, and east of the Amari valley (the historic village of Gerakari is easily accessed from here), Spili is at the crossroads of central western Crete.

-For a peak at how rural life was lived in Crete centuries ago, a visit to the town’s eccentric Folk Museum is recommended.
-At the northern end of town up a cobbled alleyway, the museum is treasure trove of vintage artefacts, some dating back more than 200 years, and all lovingly cared for by the museum’s creator and enthusiastic guide, Manolis.
-No entry fee but donations welcome.
+For a glimpse into how rural life was lived in Crete centuries ago, a visit to the town’s eccentric Folk Museum is recommended.
+Located at the northern end of town up a cobbled alleyway, the museum is a treasure trove of vintage artifacts, some dating back more than 200 years, all lovingly cared for by the museum’s creator and enthusiastic guide, Manolis.
+Admission is free, but donations are welcome.

-Folk handicrafts are a speciality of the village and excellent traditional fabric shops are to be found on the main street.
+Folk handicrafts are a specialty of the village, and excellent traditional fabric shops can be found on the main street.

-Easy going, friendly and contemporary, Mylos makes a perfect snack stop opposite the gushing lions’ heads.
-Good coffee and breakfasts.
+- Mylos Cafe: Easy going, friendly, and contemporary, Mylos makes a perfect snack stop opposite the gushing lions’ heads.
+Enjoy good coffee and breakfasts.
 Tel.
 2832 022481

-Maria & Kostas’ taverna with its red chequered tables set on their leafy road-side terrace serves traditional Cretan favourites at rock-bottom prices.
-Family run, simple and friendly.
+- Taverna Maria & Kostas: Maria & Kostas’ taverna, with its red checkered tables set on their leafy road-side terrace, serves traditional Cretan favorites at rock-bottom prices.
+It’s family-run, simple, and friendly.
 Tel.
 2832 022436

-The Maravelakis family are the perfect hosts at this popular taverna that has a loyal following of devotees.
-Value for money Cretan favourites are found at this restaurant in the centre of town.
+- Taverna Yiannis: The Maravelakis family are the perfect hosts at this popular taverna that has a loyal following of devotees.
+Value for money Cretan favorites are found at this restaurant in the center of town.
 Tel.
 2832 022707

-This is traditional Cretan cuisine at its best, lovingly prepared by owner and chef Nikos who beckons guests to his open kitchen to view the amazing range of delights on offer.
-On the left as you head out of town towards Agia Galini.
+- To Sideradiko: This is traditional Cretan cuisine at its best, lovingly prepared by owner and chef Nikos who beckons guests to his open kitchen to view the amazing range of delights on offer.
+Located on the left as you head out of town towards Agia Galini.
 Tel.
 697 369 7116

-As Greece continues to navigate the COVID-19 pandemic and with precautionary measures possibly in force, people wishing to visit museums and similar locations are advised to contact the organisation directly to confirm accessibility.
+As Greece continues to navigate the COVID-19 pandemic, and with precautionary measures possibly in force, people wishing to visit museums and similar locations are advised to contact the organization directly to confirm accessibility.